-Application mistakes can sometimes cause substantial delays in processing your financial aid offer.
+We all make mistakes in our lives now and then!
+Financial aid application mistakes happen, and they can sometimes cause substantial delays in processing your financial aid offer.
 Take your time filling out applications, work carefully, and review thisof errors to avoid.
-Bear in mind that most errors mentioned for the FAFSA apply also to the CSS Profile and vice versa.
+Bear in mind that most errors mentioned for the FAFSA apply also to the Profile and vice versa.

-For both the FAFSA and CSS Profile, be especially sure:
+For both the FAFSA and Profile, be especially sure:

 - To double check your Social Security card to ensure that you: